- Parents Home

 - bloody vomit or vomit that looks like coffee grounds

-- perforation (when the ulcer becomes too deep and breaks through the stomach or duodenal wall)
+- perforation (when the ulcer gets too deep and breaks through the stomach or duodenal wall)

 - bleeding (when acid or the ulcer breaks a blood vessel)